huangjch526/ginseng/_pages/about.md

 - *2020.06*: I was awarded the excellent member of School of AI for recommendation for graduate admission.
 - *2020.10*: 🎉🎉 My three papers are accepted in the Forum of Science NJU 2020. 🤖️
 - *2020.09*: 🎉🎉 Again, I am awarded the second prize of Nanjing University scholarship!
-- *2019.10*: 🎉🎉 Again, we win the first prize of Sort Bank Cup China Robotics Competition 2019. 🤖️
+- *2019.10*: 🎉🎉 Again, we win the first prize of the Soft Bank Cup China Robotics Competition 2019. 🤖️
 - *2019.09*: 🎉🎉 I am awarded the second prize of Nanjing University scholarship!
-- *2018.10*: 🎉🎉 We win the first prize of Sort Bank Cup China Robotics Competition 2018. 🤖️
+- *2018.10*: 🎉🎉 We win the first prize of the Soft Bank Cup China Robotics Competition 2018. 🤖️

 # 📖 Educations
 - *2021.06 - now*, Artificial Intelligence, University of Chinese Academy of Sciences.